California Health & Wellness Alerts for Providers

 Where is COVID-19 testing available?

-LabCorp, Quest Diagnostics™ and Bio Reference are currently offering testing for COVID-19.
+LabCorp, Quest Diagnostics™ and Bio Reference and several commercial and hospital based laboratories are currently offering testing for COVID-19.
 Providers are encouraged to visit the following sites for more information on registration and specimen collection requirements:

 - LabCorp - Physicians who send laboratory testing to LabCorp, will require an active account.
 Please contact LabCorp at 1-800-859-6046 and speak to a customer service representative to set up account.